BSc(Hons), AADip, Part 2 Architectural Assistant

 BA(Hons), DipArch, RIBA, Architect

-Johnny Winter is one of three senior directors that make up our Practice Management Team, providing leadership to ensure that we deliver an excellent service for our clients and create high quality architecture.
+Johnny Winter is one of our Practice Leaders, who provide leadership to ensure that we deliver an excellent service for our clients and create high quality architecture.
 He has natural strengths in managing projects.
 Johnny joined the practice in 1988 and has extensive experience in a wide range of sectors but particularly Higher Education, Housing and Masterplanning.
 He has taught at a number of universities including Westminster, Dundee, Cambridge and Robert Gordon.

 BSc(Hons), MArch, Part 2 Architectural Assistant